Som-Energia/somenergia-generationkwh/docs/inversions.markdown

 - Quantized to 100€
 - Limit 100k€/member
 - Higher and fixed interest rate
-- Interest payment 30Jun, executed TODO
+- Interest payment 30Jun, executed first days of July
 - 10 years titles can divest after 5year with no penalty
-- Divest penalty: 12 months TODO
 - Capital is returned on expiration
+- Divest penalty: 12 months of interest taken from the returned capital
+    - Interest are paid as usual on June
+- TODO: How the variable interest rate affects to the penalty

 ### Operations

+- Invest
+- Divest
+- Inheritances
+- Interest payment
+- Expiration (different)

 ## Glossary